NoachMeged/HF_Dutch2Flemish/README.md

   - Applies **custom overrides** for common phrasing (e.g., "haal uit de pot" → "haal uit de pan").
   - Handles conditional replacements, e.g., replacing "ketjap" with "ketjap of zoete sojasaus" if not listed in the ingredient list.
   - Capitalizes steps and ensures consistent formatting.
-  - Merges 4-step and 6-step NL recipes into a single Flemish output file.
+  - Merges 4-step and 6-step NL recipes into a **single Flemish output file**.

 ---